This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 Chelsea on Pinterest

-Baked Apple Pork Chops Ingredients
+Baked Pork Chops and Apples Ingredients

 - Pork Chops: I’m using bone-in pork chops that are about three-fourths of an inch thick.
 If you use boneless pork chops or pork chops that are thicker or thinner, please keep in mind that the timing of the recipe will change.
 Always use a meat thermometer.